-Segment sales increased 9.9% from one year earlier to 4,933 million yen and the operating profit increased 10.6% to 1,383 million yen.
-There was an increase in sales of program products, installation and support services, and IT equipment involving the GAKUEN series, a strategic university management system.
-Sales of program products for BankNeo, an information systems integration package for financial institutions, were lower than one year earlier.
+Segment sales increased 19.2% from one year earlier to 5,878 million yen and operating profit increased 13.0% to 1,563 million yen.
+There were increases in sales of end user computing (EUC: individualized contracted development of related systems) and installation and support services involving the GAKUEN Series, a strategic university management system, and program products for BankNeo, an information systems integration package for financial institutions.